Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 One of the big ideas when HTML was first created was Hyperlinks, which allow one document (page) to reference another, and this idea remains just as big today.
 When you go on a website, you might click a link that takes you to a login page.
 This is a Hyperlink.

-Creating a Hyperlink is pretty easy, but before we can do that, we need to understand how "links" actually work.
+Creating a Hyperlink is pretty straightforward, but before we can do that, we need to understand how "links" actually work.
 We've been working with an index.html file for the past few lessons, and this is actually a pretty special file.
 When your browser goes to your webpage, it uses a URL that looks something like example.com/ and asks our webserver for the webpage.
 Our webserver "sees" / (even if we went to example.com, it would still see /) and figures out what file to send back.
 When it sees something like / or /login, it'll look for the file index.html or login/index.html, which is what makes index.html so special.
 We could also ask for a file with something like example.com/README.md, which will send /README.md to our webserver and our webserver will look for README.md (you can try this by putting README.md into the mini web browser below).
 Because of this, / and /index.html mean pretty much the same thing.

 Just to recap, if the browser asks for a specific file (like /README.md), the webserver will look for that file.
 Otherwise, if it asks for a folder (like / or /login), the webserver will look for an index.html file inside that folder.